halides/ohpelabra/README.md

 Some sort of MVC with a CLI (the CLI might not even be in C++).

-Board has two Players, each Player has 16 Pieces, each Piece knows how to move?

-- board.getState() gives state of board as a string or whatnot.
-- board.move(player, pos1, pos2)

 Hours:
 - 5.4 1h create repo
 - 8.4 1h think about stuff, mod readme